 Explore health content from A to Z.

 I need information about...

-This test is called a spiral CT scan for short.
-It uses X-rays to scan the whole chest.
+This test is also called a spiral CT scan.
+It uses X-rays to create detailed pictures of your lungs.
 To have the test, you lie still on a table as it passes through the center of the CT scanner.
-It gives a detailed picture of what your lungs look like.
-A CT scan is painless and noninvasive, and requires no special preparation.
+A CT scan is painless and noninvasive.
+It does not need any special preparation.
 You may be asked to hold your breath one or more times during the scan.
-While a CT scan can show some abnormal areas that a chest X-ray might miss, many of these areas turn out not to be cancer.
-But they may still require more invasive tests to be sure.
+A CT scan can show some abnormal areas that a chest X-ray might miss, but these areas often turn out not to be cancer.
+You may still need more invasive tests to be sure.

-Spiral CT scans may also have some downsides that need to be considered.
-They also find a lot of abnormalities that turn out not to be cancer but that still need further testing to be sure.
-(About one out of four people in the NLST had such a finding.)
-This may lead to anxiety and possibly unnecessary tests such as more CT scans, or even more invasive tests such as biopsies or surgery in some people, when they don't have lung cancer.
-Spiral CT scans also expose people to a small amount of radiation during each test.
+Spiral CT scans also have some downsides.
+They find many abnormalities that turn out not to be cancer but that still need more testing to be sure.
+This can cause people to feel anxious.
+It may also mean unneeded tests such as more CT scans.
+And it might mean more invasive tests such as biopsies or surgery, even when a person doesn't have lung cancer.
+Spiral CT scans also use a small amount of radiation during each test.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |